Connections-Business-Directory/Connections/README.txt

 This a major update to Connections it is recommended to backup before updating.

 = 0.8.10 =
 If you are updating from a version less than 0.8, it is recommended to backup before updating as this is a major update.

+= 0.8.11 =
+If you are updating from a version less than 0.8, it is recommended to backup before updating as this is a major update.